quicwg/multipath/draft-ietf-quic-multipath.md

-A sender SHOULD send a PATHS_BLOCKED frame (type=0x15228c0d) when it wishes to open a path but is unable to do so due to the maximum path identifier limit set by its peer;
+A sender SHOULD send a PATHS_BLOCKED frame (type=0x15228c0d) when it wishes to open a path but is unable to do so due to the maximum path identifier limit set by its peer.
+Note that PATH_BLOCKED frame is informational, as it isn’t expected to change the state of peer.

 PATHS_BLOCKED frames are formatted as shown in {{fig-paths-blocked-frame-format}}.